Trayce Thompson Preview, Player Props: White Sox vs. Padres

 Trayce Thompson At The Plate

-- Thompson has picked up a hit in 26.6% of his 64 games this year, with multiple hits in 9.4% of them.
+- Thompson has picked up a hit in 26.2% of his 65 games this year, with at least two hits in 9.2% of them.

-- In four games this season, he has hit a home run (6.3%, and 3.6% of his trips to the plate).
+- Looking at the 65 games he has played this year, he's hit a home run in four of them (6.2%), and in 3.5% of his trips to the dish.

-- Thompson has driven in a run in seven games this year (10.9%), including four games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Thompson has an RBI in seven of 65 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.